GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An appointment is needed before going to the office for information.
-The records cannot be viewed because they contain information about adoptions and illegitimate births; that information is never given out.
+An appointment is needed before going to the archives office for information.
+The records cannot be viewed by visitors because they contain information about adoptions and illegitimate births; that information is never given out.
 Mail-in requests for information are accepted.
-Information about baptisms, marriages and confirmations is available directly from the individual parishes in the 14 county diocese.
-The archivist can tell you who to contact in each parish, or you can use the phone number in the list of parishes in the diocese.
+Information about baptisms, marriages and confirmations is available directly from the individual parishes in the 14-county diocese.
+The archivist can tell you who to contact in each parish, or you can use the address and phone number in the list of parishes in the diocese.
+Click on a parish name to see a photo of the church plus other information.

 Fees: none